 During 2017, as a result of the implementation of audit recommendations, UN-Habitat conducted a comprehensive overhaul and strengthening of its management processes over the activities delivered by its implementing partners.
-The initiative included production of tools and systems such as a risk-based policy, standard operating procedures,
+The initiative included production of tools and systems such as a risk-based policy, standard operating procedures, templates and a dedicated internet portal (http://ipportal.unhabitat.org/).
+The new processes will enhance the transparency, effectiveness and efficiency of the selection, management and monitoring of the activities delivered by implementing partners which are critical to UN-Habitat operations and financially significant.
 In 2018, the organization plans to complete Internal Audit of Research and Capacity Building Programme at UN-habitat and commence on audit of UN-Habitat Regional Office for Africa and audit of UN-Habitat Barcelona Office.